swallowcamel/nancywiki/The-Application-Before,-After-and-OnError-pipelines.md

 };
 ```

-Wiring up your hooks
+##Wiring up your hooks

 To create application level hooks you define them in your [Bootstrapper](Bootstrapper).
-They can defined either in the `ApplicationStartup` or `RequestStartup` methods.
-This is because you might need to use something from the container, in your hook, and the different methods lets you resolve from the right container depending on your scoping requirements.
+They can be defined either in the `ApplicationStartup` or `RequestStartup` methods.
+This is because you might need to use something from the container in your hook, and the different methods let you resolve from the right container depending on your scoping requirements.

 ```c#
 protected override void ApplicationStartup(TinyIoCContainer container, IPipelines pipelines)